DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Save V/S Set

-To organize the model views, especially when there are many views created, SheetGen offers the tool to save views sets.
+To organize the views of the model, especially when there are many views created, SheetGen offers the tool to save sets of views.
 To create a new set, select the views you want to separate into this set and click on New Set, then assign a name to finish creating the set.

 ![SheetGen new set](../../assets\images\SheetGen\SG-Vl-NewSet.gif)